 Principles of opportunity management

 Opportunity management, like risk management, forms a central part of the Company’s day-to-day management.
-The aggregate opportunity position improved slightly compared with the previous year.
-In particular, recovery from the Corona pandemic offers market opportunities for the Group.
-The resulting volume increases will improve capacity utilization in the plants and, in conjunction with the implementation of the capacity and structural program, could lead to a significant increase in profitability.
 Individual areas of opportunity are identified within the framework of the strategy process.
 Opportunities are determined and managed on a decentralized basis in line with the Group strategy.

 There are monthly reports on the opportunity situation as part of the regular Group reporting process.
 As a result, the KION Group is in a position to ascertain at an early stage whether market trends, competitive trends, or events within the Group require individual areas of opportunity to be re-evaluated.
 This may lead to reallocation of the budgets earmarked for the realization of opportunities.
 Such decisions are made on the basis of the potential of the opportunity, drawing on previous experience.
 There is no management system for the evaluation of opportunities comparable to the system for risk management.